Zeng Zesheng

 Zeng Zesheng (October 1902 – 22 February 1973) was a Chinese military officer.
-A graduate of the Whampoa Military Academy and served in the National Revolutionary Army during the Second Sino-Japanese War.
+A graduate of the Whampoa Military Academy, he served in the National Revolutionary Army during the Second Sino-Japanese War.
 In 1948, as commander of the 60th Corps, he defected to the People's Liberation Army during the Chinese Civil War.
-After the founding of the People's Republic of China, he led the 50th Corps during the Korean War and was later awarded the rank of lieutenant general in 1955.
+After the founding of the People's Republic of China, he led the 50th Corps during the Korean War and was later awarded the rank of Lieutenant General in 1955.

 Early life

 Zeng was born in October 1902 in Daxing Town in Yongshan County, Yunnan.
 He graduated from the Yunnan Provincial Middle School in Kunming.
 In 1922, he joined the machine gun unit of the army of warlord Tang Jiyao.
 He later entered the Yunnan Military Academy in 1924 and in 1925, he became a squad leader at the Whampoa Military Academy and joined the Kuomintang (KMT).
 He later served as a company commander in the Guangdong 20th Division and entered the advanced class at Whampoa in 1927.